kyeji1107/OptOrch/README.md

 deployment”.
 OptOrch provides a modular optimization framework for seed orchard deployment.
 The repository includes the core AMPL optimization model, six tailored AMPL model variants, a minimal AMPL example, and R-based materials for reproducing the simulation-based analyses and figures 2–3 presented in the manuscript.
 ## Repository overview
-The repository is organized into three main parts.
+The repository is organized into four main parts.
 - `01_models/`
 	- Contains the core AMPL formulation and six tailored AMPL model variants.
 - `02_examples/`